Ashurnasirpal II: Nimrud reliefs

-After Assyria fell in 612 BC, the palace became overgrown and eventually completely buried, in which state it remained for nearly 2,500 years until rediscovered by the British-born A.H.
-Layard in 1845.
+After Assyria fell in 612 BC, the palace became overgrown and eventually completely buried, in which state it remained for nearly 2,500 years until rediscovered by the British-born Austen Henry Layard in 1845.
 Layard oversaw the excavation of the palace during which time the reliefs that dominated the walls of the structure were removed from the site and sent to collections throughout Europe and North America, with the British Museum receiving the majority of these Nimrud reliefs.
 Despite excavating and removing many of these reliefs, a great number remained within the palace and were eventually reburied with time.

-M.E.L.
-Mallowan re-excavated the site from 1947 until 1957, when the project was taken over by the Iraq Department of Antiques which still has legal authority over the site.
+Max Mallowan re-excavated the site from 1947 until 1957, when the project was taken over by the Iraq Department of Antiques which still has legal authority over the site.
 The known area of the palace measures 200m from north to south and 120 meters from east to west.
 This is most likely only a portion of the original design, including the possibility of an upper level while no concrete evidence of this remains.
 All of the walls of the palace were lined with stone slabs of which a majority were decorated with relief images.